saltstack/salt/doc/topics/cloud/map.rst

 Notice that **ALL** bootstrapped minions from the map will answer to the newly created salt-master.

-If you wish to make the bootstrapped salt-master's minion answer to the bootstrapping salt-master as opposed to the newly bootstrapped salt-master you can do something like:
+To make any of the bootstrapped minions answer to the bootstrapping salt-master as opposed to the newly created salt-master you can do something like:

 .. code-block:: yaml